 Cumulatively, both action alternatives add to the habitat degradation within the watershed.
-If Juncrock and Bear Knoll move forward as proposed, there would be five timber sales planned within a span of 10 years within the White River Watershed.
-Each of these sales affects late-seral habitat although not every one of them removes habitat.
+If Juncrock and Bear Knoll move forward as proposed, there would have been three projects planned within a span of 10 years within the White River Watershed.
+The resulting timber sales would change late-seral habitat although not every one of them removes habitat.
 The thinning prescriptions would not decrease the amount of late seral habitat.